MbabaziOwen/E-voting-App/Group X/evoting/README.md

 * Aturinda took lead on the Models.
 * Anthony took point on the Core Services.
 * Danny handled the Poll and Voter Services.
-* Kirabo Handles the UI & Display.
+* Kirabo Handled the UI & Display.

 # How We Organized the Code